-Over the last decade progress has been made to improve the diagnosis and management of hypertension: the population average blood pressure in England has fallen by about 3 mmHg systolic and the proportion of adults with untreated high blood pressure has decreased.
-However, the Public Health England Blood Pressure Action Plan called for further action to reduce the population average blood pressure by 5 mmHg through improved prevention, detection and management (Public Health England Tackling high blood pressure: from evidence into action, 2015 and Tackling high blood pressure: an update, 2018).
+Between 2010 and 2020, progress has been made to improve the diagnosis and management of hypertension: the population average blood pressure in England has fallen by about 3 mmHg systolic and the proportion of adults with untreated high blood pressure has decreased.
+However, the Public Health England Blood Pressure Action Plan called for further action to reduce the population average blood pressure by 5 mmHg through improved prevention, detection and management (Public Health England's Tackling high blood pressure: from evidence into action, 2015 and Tackling high blood pressure: an update, 2018).

 Treating resistant hypertension (when more than 3 drugs are needed to treat hypertension) remains challenging.
 New data was also reviewed in this area and the recommendations updated.

 There is uncertainty in current practice about which people with symptomatic very high blood pressure (accelerated hypertension) to refer for immediate assessment.
 The available evidence was reviewed and new recommendations made to provide guidance for primary care on when to refer.